Suspected Somerville bank robber who sparked weekslong manhunt held without bail

 Rosado continued to flee and witnesses lost sight of him, according to court documents.

-A large police and SWAT presence could be seen downtown searching for the suspect by going door-to-door between homes and businesses in the area.
+A large police and SWAT presence went door-to-door between homes and businesses in the area.

 Investigators conducted a forensic analysis of the backpack, in which they say the DNA profile found on the bag linked back to Rosado.
 His driver’s license photo also reportedly matched the images of the robber captured on surveillance camera at Middlesex Bank.